Tim McCarver: Return to local broadcasting

 In December 2013, he was hired to be a part-time analyst for the Cardinals on Fox Sports Midwest.
 He teamed with Dan McLaughlin to call 30 games in the 2014 season.
 His first game called for the Cardinals was on April 28, 2014, when they hosted the Milwaukee Brewers.
-After the season, McCarver stated that he had not yet decided whether to come back to the Cardinals' booth in 2015.
-However, McCarver returned to the Cardinals booth for 40 games in 2015 and continued to call a select number of games each year through 2019.
-In July 2020, it was announced that McCarver would not be working any telecasts during the team's shortened 2020 season, citing his doctor's recommendations due to health concerns related to the then-ongoing COVID-19 pandemic.
+McCarver returned to the Cardinals booth for 40 games in 2015 and continued to call a select number of games each year through 2019.
+McCarver did not work on any telecasts during the team's shortened 2020 season, due to health concerns related to the COVID-19 pandemic.
 In April 2022, McCarver officially announced his retirement from broadcasting.

 McCarver also hosted a nationally syndicated sports interview program, The Tim McCarver Show, from 2000 until 2017.

 Criticism

 During the 1992 National League Championship Series, McCarver criticized Deion Sanders, who also had become an NFL star, for playing two sports—football and baseball—on the same day.
 For his criticism, on October 14, 1992, after Game 7 had concluded, Sanders dumped a bucket of ice water on McCarver three times while covering the National League pennant-winning Atlanta Braves' clubhouse celebration for CBS.
 After being doused with the water, McCarver shouted at Sanders, "You are a real man, Deion.
 I'll say that."
 Also during the 1992 post-season (when McCarver worked for CBS), Norman Chad criticized McCarver in Sports Illustrated by saying that he's someone who "when you ask him the time, will tell you how a watch works," a reference to McCarver's habit of over-analyzing.

 In October 2008, just before the 2008 NLCS, McCarver made public his feelings about Manny Ramirez, calling him "despicable" and criticizing him for his sloppy, lazy play in Boston and how he had suddenly turned it around in Los Angeles.
 Ramirez declined to comment.
 In 2010, McCarver compared the New York Yankees' treatment of former manager Joe Torre to the treatment meted out by Nazi Germany and Stalinist Russia to generals who fell out of favor with their leaders.
 After receiving negative comments about his position on the topic, McCarver apologized.

+Film and television

+McCarver had several baseball-themed roles in film and television, including Fever Pitch and Moneyball.